MikkoVihtakari/sclero/README.md

 ======
 **An R package to measure growth patterns and align sampling spots in photographs**

 This is a developmental version of the *sclero* package providing functions to measure growth patterns and align sampling spots in chronologically deposited materials.
 The package is intended for the fields of sclerochronology, dentrochronology and geology.
-This R package is connected to the package author's PhD thesis and further presented in manuscripts under revision.
+This R package is connected to the package author's [PhD thesis][thesis] and further presented in manuscripts under revision.
 The package is, therefore, subject to changes prior to a final stable version to be submitted to CRAN.
 Nevertheless, all functions included in the package *should* work as intended already.

 Installation
 -------